-Born in Vienna on November 5, 1894, and died in New York on October 2, 1977, the life of Josef Floch takes place against the background of drastic political, cultural and social changes.
-As one of the internationally most successful visual artists of Austrian origin, Floch sees his work as a counterpoint to abstraction and expressionism until the end.
+The life of Josef Floch takes place against the background of drastic political, cultural and social changes.
+Already during his lifetime he made his breakthrough in three of the most important art metropolises of his time - Vienna, Paris and New York.
+As one of the most internationally successful visual artists of Austrian origin, Floch saw his paintings right up to the end as an antithesis to abstraction and expressionism.